Breast Implant Illness Tests

 • Female Comprehensive Hormone Panel:

-• CMP (Checks glucose, electrolytes, kidney and liver function)
+• CMP (checks glucose, electrolytes, kidney and liver function)

-• CBC + Lipids (Checks red blood cells, white blood cells, and platelets for anemia, infection, bruising, and weakness)
+• CBC + Lipids (checks red blood cells, white blood cells, and platelets for anemia, infection, bruising, and weakness)

 • TSH, Free T3, Free T4, Reverse T3, TPO Ab and TG Ab (Thyroid)

-• Cortisol (Adrenals)
+• Cortisol (adrenals)

 • Hormones: DHEA-S, Estradiol, Estrogen, Progesterone, Pregnenolone, Testosterone Free and Total, Sex Hormone Binding Globulin (SHBG).
 It is best to get these checked between days 15-20 of your cycle.
 Day one of your cycle is the first day your bleeding begins.